Dana White: Tom Brady, Rob Gronkowski had deal to join Raiders before Jon Gruden stepped in

 - Jon GrudenAmerican football coach

-Dana White: Brady and Gronk to Raiders was 'almost a done deal' originally appeared on NBC Sports Boston
+Dana White: Brady and Gronk to Raiders was 'almost a done deal' originally appeared on NBC Sports Washington

 UFC president Dana White dropped a bombshell involving Tom Brady and Rob Gronkowski during the first-ever "GronkCast" on Sunday.